JayWood/the-seo-framework/readme.txt

 	* Color Deficiency options have been added to the character counters.
 Clicking on them will add extra information.
 	* The Color Deficiency options have been split into four options: Counter, Counter + Name, Name, Counter inversed.
 	* Descriptive URL on Title Blogname removal option.
+	* Title generation cache.
+It no longer gets generated more than once per page load.
 * **Changed:**
 	/
 	* TODO New Plugin Logo!